UF-Systems-Programming-Club/quecto/OVERVIEW.md

 However, the only language features implemented are:
   - procedures (without multiple return values or named return values)
   - thus no multiple assign
-  - there is no system libraries yet (but we plan on using libc functions for now with an extern keyword)
+  - there is no system libraries yet (but libc functions can be used via 'extern')
-  - there is a analysis and preliminary type system in place though the size and conventions (u32 vs i32) are not yet used in IR/code gen
+  - there is a analysis and preliminary type system in place but it is rather weak
   - there is no and/or functionality yet
   - there are no bitwise operators yet